szabgab/perlmaven.com/sites/en/pages/bless.md

 {% include file="examples/use_my_fruit.pl" %}

-We run the code (we need to add the <b>-I.</b> to ensure perl will find the module in the current directory)
+We run the code (we need to add the **-I.** to ensure perl will find the module in the current directory)

 `perl -I. use_my_fruit.pl`